wpilibsuite/vendor-json-repo/README.md

 ### Bundle metadata file

-Each bundle metadata file (`YEAR_metadata.json`) shall contain a list of metadata entries as dicts.
+Each bundle metadata file (`YEAR_metadata.json`) shall contain a list of library metadata entries as dicts.
 Each library shall be represented by a single metadata entry in a given bundle's metadata file.

 Each entry shall contain, at minimum, the following keys: